harikapalla/useful-notes/README.md

 # Edureka
-This is implementation of edureka case study
+This is implementation of edureka case study.
-A line is added in readme file
+A line is added in readme file.
+For seeing the hash it's a unique id.